-VPNs are private networks inside the Internet
+VPNs are private networks inside the internet

 It’s a bit like your home or business network – the one you use to share files between devices across your router.
 Nobody outside the network can see that data if your network is properly secured (for example, with WPA2 encryption).
 That’s why a VPN gives you security.

-The key difference is in the ‘virtual’ part of VPN.
-Your home or business network is secure because it’s physically separate from the Internet.
+The key difference is in the “virtual” part of VPN.
+Your home or business network is secure because it’s physically separate from the internet.
 (You could unplug the Internet connection and still share local files on it, if you wanted.)
 A VPN, on the other hand, is accessed through the Internet.

-Your data and identity therefore have to be secured in other ways.
+Your data and identity, therefore, have to be secured in other ways.

-How you connect to a VPN
+How to connect to a VPN

-How can you connect to a private network over the notoriously public Internet?
+How can you connect to a private network over the notoriously public internet?
 To use a VPN, both the network server (at the VPN provider’s side) and the client (your computer) need dedicated software.

 On the provider’s side is a remote access server (RAS).
 It’s this RAS that your computer connects to when using a VPN.
 The RAS requires your computer to provide valid credentials, which it authenticates using any one of a number of authentication methods.
 That’s the VPN’s first layer of security – but it certainly isn’t the last.